 A national survey suggests that all things being equal, CEOs will prefer to locate their business operations in communities where residents perceive the American Dream is genuinely achievable.
 Until the ADCI data, there was no way to quantitatively assess the authenticity of Brand America’s promise, let alone compare locations.
 But now there is.

 The ADCI data is available on a geographic basis making location comparisons possible.
 It is another measure Economic Development professionals need to monitor and develop local strategic plans to improve if they want their communities to be as competitive as possible for capital attraction.
-You can read the 2012 American Dream State Ranking Report to see how easy it is to achieve the American Dream in your state versus others across the Nation.
+You can read the 2016 American Dream State Ranking Report (beginning on page #182) to see how easy it is to achieve the American Dream in your state versus others across the Nation.

 This ADCI regional report is made available through the generosity of Xavier University.
 The data will be updated every month.
 If you are interested in learning more about the authenticity of Brand America’s promise in your state, click HERE.